Semty/iOS-NestDK/README.md

 ## Configure the app

+1. Clone this repository: `git clone https://github.com/nestlabs/iOS-NestDK.git`
-Open the project file (`iOS-NestDK.xcodeproj`) in Xcode.
+1. Open the project file (`iOS-NestDK.xcodeproj`) in Xcode.

-In `Constants.m`, replace the placeholder strings for `NestClientID` and `NestClientSecret` with your Nest Developer credentials.
+1. In `Constants.m`, replace the placeholder strings for `NestClientID` and `NestClientSecret` with your Nest Developer credentials.
 See the Overview tab on the products page: [https://console.developers.nest.com/products](https://console.developers.nest.com/products).

-To change the GET polling frequency, modify the `POLL_INTERVAL` value in `NestThermostatManager.m`.
-Do not set the `POLL_INTERVAL` to less than 20 seconds, or you may hit the GET request rate limit.
+> To change the GET polling frequency, modify the `POLL_INTERVAL` value in `NestThermostatManager.m`.
+Do not set the `POLL_INTERVAL` to less than 21 seconds, or you may hit the GET request rate limit.

 ## Build and run the app